Lego Cars

-Lego Cars is a Lego theme based on the Disney·Pixar's Cars film franchise.
+Lego Cars (stylized as LEGO Cars) is a Lego theme based on the Disney·Pixar's Cars franchise created by John Lasseter, Joe Ranft and Jorgen Klubien.
 It was licensed from The Walt Disney Company and Pixar.
 The theme was first introduced in 2010 for Duplo Cars sub-theme based on the Cars film was released as part of the Duplo theme.
 In 2011, Lego Cars 2 sub-theme based on the Cars 2 film was released as part of the Lego System and Duplo theme.
 In 2017, Lego Juniors Cars 3 sub-theme based on the Cars 3 film was released as part of the Lego Juniors and Duplo theme.

 Overview

-Lego Cars was based on the Disney·Pixar's Cars film franchise, which focused on the story takes place in a world populated by anthropomorphic talking cars and other vehicles.
+Lego Cars was based on the Disney·Pixar's Cars franchise, which focused on the story takes place in a world populated by anthropomorphic talking cars and other vehicles.
 Lego Cars aimed to recreate the main characters in Lego form, including Lightning McQueen, Mater, Sally Carrera, Doc Hudson, Ramone, Mack, Sheriff, Flo, Guido and Luigi.

-In addition, Lego Cars 2 trailer was released shortly before the film, recreating it in Lego form.
+In addition, Lego Cars 2 trailer was released on YouTube shortly before the film, recreating it in Lego form.